Personal Finance

 (Source: GoFoodService)

-After all, the average server in a restaurant setting works harder, for longer hours, and for sometimes less recognition than their counterparts in other service industries.
+Restaurant servers typically work harder, longer hours, and sometimes receive less recognition than counterparts in other service sectors.

-Although other service professions such as taxis, bars, and salons also come close to this statistic, there is none that surpasses that of restaurants.
-When people think of tipping, they often think of restaurants; this shows how ingrained this culture has become into our wider dining experience.
+While other service professions like taxis, bars, and salons approach this statistic, none surpass restaurants.
+When people consider tipping, restaurants immediately come to mind, showing how deeply ingrained this culture has become in dining experiences.

 9.71% of men say they’re comfortable leaving no tip, compared to just 5% of women.